Overview of Progent's Ransomware Forensics Analysis and Reporting in Webster

-Activities associated with forensics include:
+Activities involved with forensics analysis include:

-- Catalog all compromised devices
+- Inventory all encrypted devices

 - Parse Outlook PST files

-- Examine email attachments
+- Analyze email attachments